Personal Income Tax

 In the case that foreigners are classified as residents in Vietnam, the same tax rates are applicable to both Vietnamese and foreign residents.

-It is common knowledge that tax is the main source of the state budge.
-An income tax is defined as a tax levied on the income of individuals or business, including corporations or other legal entities.
-On 20th November 2007, the first law on personal income tax (PIT) of Vietnam was introduced and after many debates and postponement, the new law finally took effect on July 1st 2009.
+It is widely recognized that taxes are the primary source of the state budget in Vietnam.
+Income tax is defined as a tax levied on the income of individuals or businesses, including corporations and other legal entities.
+On November 20, 2007, Vietnam introduced its first law on personal income tax (PIT).
+Following numerous debates and delays, this new law officially took effect on July 1, 2009.

-The second issue is related to the taxable income and the tax rates applicable in different circumstances.
-According to the 2007 Law on Personal Income Tax and other legal documents that explain how to pay PIT, including Circular No.84/2008/TT-BTC, Decree N0.
-100/2008/ND-CP, the taxable income and the applicable tax rates depend on the respective length of stay in Vietnam.
+Another critical issue concerns taxable income and the applicable tax rates under various circumstances.
+According to the 2007 Law on Personal Income Tax, along with subsequent legal documents such as Circular No. 84/2008/TT-BTC and Decree No. 100/2008/ND-CP, taxable income and tax rates depend on an individual’s length of stay in Vietnam.

 Classification

-Based on the length of stay in Vietnam, authorities could indentify whether or not a foreigner is a resident of Vietnam.
-The taxable income and the tax rates applicable to residents and non residents are different.
-A foreigner is a resident of Vietnam if he stays in Vietnam for 183 days or more within a consecutive 12 month period starting from the date of the first entry; or he has a permanent accommodation in Vietnam.
-This can be a registered permanent resident address or a house lease contract of more than 90 days in a year.
-Other cases are categorized as non-resident of Vietnam.
+Based on the duration of their stay in Vietnam, authorities can determine whether a foreigner qualifies as a resident.
+The taxable income and tax rates differ for residents and non-residents.
+A foreigner is considered a resident of Vietnam if they stay for 183 days or more within a consecutive 12-month period, starting from their first entry date, or if they possess permanent accommodation in Vietnam, such as a registered residence or a rental agreement lasting more than 90 days within a year.
+Other individuals are classified as non-residents.

 1 | Up to 60 | Up to 5 | 5 |